Titan’s first volume of Alex Raymond’s Flash Gordon presents the classic material in a comprehensive and affordable package.

 To the modern reader this strip comes across as formulaic, but taken in context for 1934 and it’s groundbreaking.
 Buck Rogers was the first serious science fiction newspaper strip but it was very rough visually, while Flash Gordon was the whole package.

 While his name never appears on the strip Don Moore wrote Flash Gordon, with art by Alex Raymond.
 It never gets complicated, keeping the strip open and available to anyone.
 With a weekly schedule either the story needed to be straightforward or space had to be dedicated to a recap panel.

 It’s wonderful to watch Raymond’s abilities and style develop in the short time frame within this volume.
-What begins as a ten to twelve panel grid evolves to five or six panels, an easy progression of story through larger and more expressive images.
+What begins as a ten to twelve-panel grid evolves to five or six panels, an easy progression of the story through larger and more expressive images.
 Truly great stuff.

 Originally published at Comic Book Daily.